1978 - Graeme Souness made his reds bow as a David Johnson goal gave us victory at West Bromwich Albion.

 1981 – Ray Kennedy netted the only goal of the first leg of our League Cup Semi-final after a contested free-kick late on at a wet and windy Maine Road, with Manchester City’s Kevin Reeves earlier having a strike ruled out for an apparent handball.
 We drew the return to reach our second Final in the competition.

 2006 - Harry Kewell volleyed the only goal of the game as Tottenham Hotspur left Anfield with their customary defeat.
-Paul Stalteri was sent off for the visitors, while Steven Warnock was completing his half century of reds games.
+Paul Stalteri was sent off for the visitors, while Stephen Warnock was completing his half century of reds games.
 The crowd of 44,983 was the largest to date since Anfield became an all-seater stadium.

 1967 - Ian Ross debuted as a substitute for the injured Ian Callaghan in our 1-0 win at Sheffield Wednesday, after Peter Thompson had scored the only goal of the game.